romanplkh/devConnector/README.md

 # Note

-For correct fetching GitHub repos of users, extension "Ghostery" should be disabled.
+For fetching correctrly GitHub repos of users, extension "Ghostery" should be disabled on client side.
 Redux devTools were removed from sc.
-If needed pelease include it in compose() in store.js
+If needed, pelease include it in compose() in store.js